 Too much attention to business news can only boost the feeling you've boarded a thrill ride.
-That strategy hurt 1 client of Carol Berger, CFP professional at Berger Wealth Management in Peachtree City, Georgia.
+That strategy hurt a client working with Carol Berger, CFP professional at Berger Wealth Management in Peachtree City, Georgia.

 "I have a married couple as clients, and the husband and wife keep their portfolios entirely separate.
 She has a very hands-off approach. … On the other hand, the husband is always afraid the market's going to tank."

 As the Greek debt crisis hit, hubby instructed Berger to sell everything.
 Over the next few weeks, she says, "Nothing happened, and in fact the market rose a bit.
 He called me a month later and said he needed to get back in the market.
 This wasn't the 1st time this happened."